kevindewalt/oldkevindewalt.github.io/things_dont_scale/index.md

 Getting customers to not only use your product, but get value from -- and pay for -- it month over month.

-After all, every renewal is a new sale.

-This is KEY to SAAS but nobody talks about it.
+In other words, a good onboarding process.

+Problem is, creating and optimizing an automated onboarding process takes a long time.
+YEARS.
+But nobody talks about how hard it actually is.

 We see successful startups and their sleek customer onboarding flows and think we should copy it.

+But the fact is, it took YEARS to get to this point.

-Sure, it’s how they’re scaling their startups. but that’s now how they got started.
+Sure, it’s how they’re scaling their startups...
+But when they first launched, they did things that do not scale.

-**Few startups realize how critical this is, and it’s killing us.**
+**Few startups realize this, and it’s killing us.**

 We think it’s time we do something about it.

 ##Join our journey across the US to discover true stories of how successful startups actually got there

-From March to April 2015, Chiara is going to travel from San Francisco to Boulder to New York.
+From March to April 2015, I am going to travel all over the US.
+From San Francisco to Boulder to New York.

 <iframe src="https://www.google.com/maps/d/embed?mid=zxgWqnJu7aq4.kblBlKtB3_pc" width="640" height="480"></iframe>

-And she’s going to get startups to answer this question:
+And I'm going to get startups to answer this question:

 >What did you have to do to get customers to start using your product?

-We're also going to find out:
+I'm also going to ask them:

 + What their customer onboarding process looked like when they first launched
 + Why customers weren't using their product
 + What ideas they tried, what worked, what didn't, and mistakes they made
-+ How they dealt with the fact that these activities were not scalable?
++ How they dealt with the fact that these activities were not scalable.
 + When is it time to move on?
 + Will it still work if someone does this today?